Hi. I'm Alex.

-“This group is intimidating.
-I could never befriend everyone.”
+"A big group of friends sounds intimidating.
+I could never befriend everyone."

 "No one has this many friends at our age."

-But here I was — with various groups of friends, lengths of friendships, types of friends, doing all sorts of things with friends.
+But here I was -- with various groups of friends, lengths of friendships, types of friends, and sharing in so many life experiences with friends.